Irtiza194/Swoley-Moley/README.md

-# Gym Website
+# 💪 Swoley-Moley

-A website I built, this is my start in SvelteKit
+This website marks the start of my SvelteKit journey.
+It is a gym website, feel free to use it!